 Isolation and little support for innovation – The massage culture blind spot is made worse by the irregularity with which massage practitioners come together to dialogue and debate theoretical and political issues in the profession.
 Working one-on-one with client or patient negates intercollegiality, even in a multipractitioner office.
 There is a paucity of symposiums, think tanks and “town hall meetings” that should be provided by the professional associations and training schools.
 Entrepreneurial practitioners are left without support for innovation, research or collaboration.

 Ineffective or under-resourced professional associations – Massage professional associations are in the business of advocating for practitioner interests and advancing opportunities for employment, learning and collaboration for their members.
 Board members untrained in organizational operations must be careful not to waste precious resources on chronic deliberations over minutiae.
 Nothing gains more members like tangible results, and associations should focus on results to draw members – and essential operating dollars – to the association.

 Low entry-to-education requirements – The popularity, relative autonomy and low entry-to-education requirements for massage therapy training has contributed to an influx of candidates.
 It can be argued whether quality standards can be maintained without sufficient safeguards: competency indicators, training school accreditation and stakeholder involvement (including apprenticeship/mentoring models).

 While we steadily hope for favour in the health-care system, there are attractive opportunities that a focused massage therapy profession can pursue right now.

-For the remainder of this article and to explore these opportunities, go to my blog on Massage Therapy Canada’s website (massagetherapycanada.com).
+For the remainder of this article and to explore these opportunities, visit this link.
 There’s opportunity for you to comment and join the movement in shaping our collective future.

 Donald Q. Dillon is a practitioner, author and adviser to massage therapists.
 Find him at DonDillon-RMT.com